sakshisingh0598/InvestWise_TrackWell/README.md

 # InvestWise_TrackWell
-A stock trading platform which lets user build profiles and track the performance of stocks which are perfoming well based on SME opinions
+A stock trading platform that lets user build profiles and track the performance of stocks that are perfoming well based on SME opinions

 ## Overview